Message from David Gilbert

-Despite this temporary setback, Destination Cleveland is poised to rebuild the travel and tourism industry to meet and ultimately exceed pre-pandemic success.
-We will steward the return to growth in collaboration with the region’s hospitality businesses as well as our civic partners.
-Together we will move forward.
+Destination Cleveland continues its work to rebuild the travel and tourism industry, with the goal of exceeding pre-pandemic success as quickly as possible.
+We are stewarding the return to growth in collaboration with the region’s hospitality businesses as well as our civic partners.
+Together we will return the industry to its position as a growth sector.